gaia-platform/GaiaPlatform/demos/scripts/gremlin/README.md

 ## airport.groovy

-These queries are meant to be used with graph data from gaia-airport.graphml.
+These queries are meant to be used with graph data from *gaia-airport.graphml*.

 This is a more complex schema, with connected airline nodes and three types of edges.
 Routes are represented as flight nodes and are linked to airports and airlines nodes via edges that carry no properties: